dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-smtp-client/sending-and-forwarding-messages/_index.md

 ### **Send HTML Emails with Alternate Text**

-The programming samples below show how to send a simple HTML email message with alternative content.
 Use the [AlternateView](https://reference.aspose.com/email/net/aspose.email/alternateview/) class to specify copies of an email message in different formats.
 For example, if you send a message in HTML, you might also want to provide a plain text version for recipients who use email readers that cannot display HTML content.
 Or, if you are sending a newsletter, you might want to provide a plain text copy of the text for those recipients who have chosen to receive a plain text version.
 To send an email with alternate text, follow these steps:

 1. Create an instance of the [MailMessage](https://reference.aspose.com/email/net/aspose.email/mailmessage/) class.
-1. Specify sender and receiver email addresses in the [MailMessage](https://reference.aspose.com/email/net/aspose.email/mailmessage/) instance.
+2. Specify sender and receiver email addresses in the [MailMessage](https://reference.aspose.com/email/net/aspose.email/mailmessage/) instance.
-1. Create an instance of the [AlternateView](https://reference.aspose.com/email/net/aspose.email/alternateview/) class.
+3. Create an instance of the [AlternateView](https://reference.aspose.com/email/net/aspose.email/alternateview/) class.

 This creates an alternate view to an email message using the content specified in the string.